 UserTesting pays quickly, and when you’ve completed a test, they’ll send you your money within seven days.

 Their three payment statuses are “processing,” “pending,” and “paid.”

 Companies want feedback on user experience, not necessarily your personal experiences.

-Companies are paying you to know what you expect from their software.
+As companies are paying you to find out what you expect from their software.

-You’ll receive a four or five-star rating from a UserTesting staff member.
+As per your performance, you will receive a rating from a UserTesting staff member.

 Because it would result in too many emails, UserTesting does not send emails when a new test is created.